onnx/turnkeyml/docs/lemonade/getting_started.md

 ## Low-Level API

+The low-level API is useful for designing custom experiments, for example to sweep over many checkpoints, devices, and/or tools.

-Here's a quick example of how to benchmark an LLM using the low-level API, which calls tools one by one:
+Here's a quick example of how to prompt a Hugging Face LLM using the low-level API, which calls the load and prompt tools one by one:

 ```python
 import lemonade.tools.torch_llm as tl